Skip to content

 Answer: The bat.
 Other gliding mammals (flying squirrels, sugar gliders) glide; only bats truly fly.

-Roughly 1,400 bat species exist, making them about 20% of all mammal species worldwide.
+And there are roughly 1,400 bat species out there, about 20% of every mammal species on the planet.

 73. The Dead Sea is bordered by which two countries?